About Follow Your Art

 While the studio has moved away from offering professional art therapy services, we incorporate some of the principles of studio based art therapy services, always providing a safe space where all artists are listened to, respected and welcomed.
 Professional development workshops for staff working with children with special needs are also available.

 Follow Your Art has grown again in 2013, taking on a new space and opening up to new facilitators who share the same core values of the studio.
 Despite the varied services offered, the intention of Follow Your Art is the same: to use art to connect to ourselves, each other, and the world around us.

 Artists are invited to enter any Follow Your Art experience with an open mind and heart, to take risks and try new things.
 Artists will find a relaxing, accepting environment, and a responsive, informed facilitator.
 As a result, individuals can learn something new about their creative abilities and what they are capable of accomplishing.
 Children seem to know how to do this instinctively, so classes for children capitalize on what they already know about being everyday artists.
 Art materials and concepts are presented, examples are given, then children are permitted to explore and create in whatever way is natural for them, in a supportive, non-judgmental environment.
 For adults, giving ourselves permission to play, experiment, and create from the heart doesn’t come as easily.
 Our aim to provide a balance between the process-oriented art experiences we loved as children with the need to create a product that makes sense to the artist.

-What you pay attention to… grows.
+What you pay attention to will grow.
 At Follow Your Art, we pay attention to creativity, and trust that a creative space can feed creative energy.